grischard/osm-lacking-attribution/.github/ISSUE_TEMPLATE/lacking-attribution.md

 (See https://wiki.openstreetmap.org/wiki/Lacking_proper_attribution/Example_email for an example letter to send)

-[detail of contacts, or "not contacted"]
+[detail of contacts, or "not contacted".
+Include dates.]

 # Actions already taken